Pekumiiix/analog-clock/README.md

 ## Used By

-This project can be used by anyone.
+This project can be used by anyone to tell the time.

 ## Authors